zainabmelh/guide-articles/articles/Miscellaneous/change-the-url-of-a-remote-repository/index.md

 ---
-title: "Change the URL of a remote repository"
+title: Change the Url of A Remote Repository
-parent: "to-be-sorted"
 ---
 The `git remote set-url` command changes an existing remote repository URL.

 **This command takes two arguments:**